3.3.2 Commenting on work

 - Give reasons for your comments, don’t just say ‘I liked this’ or ‘I didn’t like that’.

-- Check the guidance in the Feedback guidance PDF on giving and receiving review comments.
+- Check the guidance in the Feedback guidance PDF [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] on giving and receiving review comments.

 Exchanging work not only accelerates your writing and editing development but puts you in the privileged position of having a reader pay attention to your work.
 They will have a reciprocal interest in the work and they will be well-placed to offer objective feedback.